-Participation Rate - The extent to which members of a specific demographic group participate in an agency's work force.
+Participation Rate - The extent to which members of a specific demographic group are represented in an agency's work force.

 Professionals - See "Occupational Categories."

-American Indian/Alaskan Native - All persons having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition.
+American Indian/Alaskan Native - All persons having origins in any of the original peoples of North and South America (including Central America), and who maintain cultural identification through tribal affiliation or community recognition.

-Asian American/Pacific Islander - All persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands.
-This area includes, for example, China, Japan, Korea, the Philippine Islands and Samoa.
+Asian Americans - All persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

-Hispanic - All persons of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race.
+Hispanic or Latino - All persons of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.

-White (Not of Hispanic Origin) - All persons having origins in any of the original peoples of Europe, North Africa, or the Middle East.
+White (Not of Hispanic Origin) - All persons having origins in any of the original peoples of Europe, the Middle East, or North Africa.